 AVCHD, also known as Advanced Video Codec High Definition, is a video compression format for the digital recording in camcorders.
 It allows you to capture video at a range of resolutions including 720p, 1080i and full HD 1080p, and save onto hard disk drive, memory card or even to physical disc.
 In the past few years, Sony and Panasonic have released a list of different consumer AVCHD camcorders for both amateur and professional videographers.

 Luckily for all of us, creating a playable DVD has gotten easy today.
 If you're looking for a simple solution for transferring AVCHD movie to DVD for Mac or PC without complex setting options, DVD Creator for Windows is definitely you choice to go.
-It accepts just about any digital video file format under the sun as input, including AVCHD, and burn to a playable DVD disc.
-You can create interactive menus and photo sideshows with just few clicks, and even apply editing for the source videos.
+It accepts just about any digital video file format under the sun as input, including AVCHD, and burn to a playable DVD.
+You can create interactive menus with just few clicks, and even apply editing for the source videos.

 Step 1: Add your AVCHD file(s)

-Once you start DVD Creator for Mac (I'm using an iMac with OS X El Capitan), click "+" icon on the top of right hand side of program window.
+Once you start DVD Creator for Mac, click "+" icon on the main interface to import files to the program.
 You can add several AVCHD video clips that you wish to transfer to DVD at one time.

 A simple procedure of dragging and dropping AVCHD files from local folder to the program window works.

 To calculate the size of your project, check the status bar on the bottom of program as shown above.

 Keep in mind that a standard single-layer DVD disc will hold up to 4.7GB of data, if your DVD project is larger than 4.36GB, you're going to need to use a dual-layer disc.

 Step 2: Edit AVCHD videos before burning to DVD (optional)